KSP-KOS/KOS/_sources/structures/misc/kuniverse.txt

           - None
           - Method
           - Launch a new instance of the given craft at the given site.
+        * - :meth:`LAUNCHCRAFTWITHCREWFROM(template, crewlist, site)`
+          - None
+          - Method
+          - Launch a new instance of the given craft with this crew list at the given site.
         * - :meth:`CRAFTLIST()`
           - :struct:`List` of :struct:`CraftTemplate`
           - Method